Coronavirus: What we’re doing to protect people

 We now require members to schedule their workout times.
 It’s a simple process that they can finish in seconds via our website.

-We know that an individual can’t create and maintain distance if there’s a lot of people around him or her.
-We therefore limit the number of people in the gym at one time.
-By controlling the number of bookings that can be made at any time and on any day, we achieve our objective of 15 or fewer people at the gym at any time.
-That number will be revised according to current local, state, and federal guidelines.
+We know that an individual can’t create and maintain distance if there’s a lot of people around.
+By controlling the number of bookings that can be made at any time and on any day, we achieve our objective of 15 or fewer members at the gym at any time.

 We always made a serious effort to provide a clean workout space.
 We are now doing even more.
 Our members are doing the things that they are supposed to do.
 Together we make the Training Station Gym one of the safest places to exercise for fitness and, these days more importantly, for health.